Frequently Asked Questions

 All motorized vessels must abide by relevant speed limits & rules relating to shared marine areas.

 Designated safety craft will be on the water during the event to prevent any motorized boats from interfering with participating event craft.

 Members of the public who are not participating in the event may also wish to access a public boat slip or ramp to launch their boats.
 Your patience and cooperation would be appreciated in these circumstances.
-Allow sufficient time to launch your craft to ensure that you are able to muster at the event starting point (the GAC) in good time for the collective start of the event at 9.00am.
+Allow sufficient time to launch your craft to ensure that you are able to muster at the event starting point (the GAC) in good time for the collective start of the event.

 What if the weather is bad?